Sevilla 0-1 Real Madrid: Zinedine Zidane's head boy! Karim Benzema saves the day as Los Blancos bounce back from PSG nightmare | Goal.com

 Benzema’s headed output has increased hugely over the past few seasons with the forward having scored 35 per cent of his goals with his head in the last three seasons, while it was only 12 per cent in the eight before that.

-As, with the exception of Luka Modric, Madrid’s most intelligent player, on the pitch at any rate, it’s no surprise he is using his head.
+As Madrid’s most intelligent player on the pitch - Luka Modric aside - it’s no surprise he is using his head.

 Sevilla nearly grabbed the equaliser in the final stages, but Javier Hernandez netted from an offside position.